Bacterial Flagella Can Move In Directions.

 • The Basal Body: The basal body is the motor that drives the rotation of the flagellum.
 It is embedded in the bacterial cell envelope and consists of several ring-like structures.
 The basal body is powered by a proton gradient across the cell membrane, which drives the rotation of the flagellum.

 The flagellum's rotation is driven by a molecular motor located in the basal body.
+Plus, the motor consists of several proteins, including MotA and MotB, which form a channel through which protons can flow.
 This motor is powered by the flow of protons (hydrogen ions) across the cell membrane, similar to how a watermill is powered by the flow of water.
-The motor consists of several proteins, including MotA and MotB, which form a channel through which protons can flow.
 As protons flow through the channel, they exert a force on the motor, causing it to rotate.

 The direction of flagellar rotation is controlled by a complex signaling pathway that responds to changes in the environment.
 This pathway involves a protein called CheY, which binds to the flagellar motor and causes it to switch direction.
 When CheY is phosphorylated, it binds to the motor and causes it to rotate clockwise, leading to tumbling.
-When CheY is not phosphorylated, it does not bind to the motor, and the flagellum rotates counterclockwise, leading to smooth swimming.
+When CheY is not phosphorylated, it does not bind to the motor, and the flagellum rotates counterclockwise, leading to smooth swimming Small thing, real impact..

 The bacterial flagellum is a remarkable example of biological engineering.
-Its complex structure and intricate mechanisms allow bacteria to move and navigate their environment with remarkable precision.
+Think about it: its complex structure and layered mechanisms allow bacteria to move and deal with their environment with remarkable precision.
 Understanding how the flagellum works is crucial for understanding bacterial behavior and developing new strategies to combat bacterial infections.

 Tren & Perkembangan Terbaru: Insights into the Dynamic World of Flagellar Research